IRS, Australia and United Kingdom Engaged in Cooperative Effort to Combat Offshore Tax Evasion

 The IRS, Australian Tax Office and HM Revenue & Customs have been working together to analyze this data and have uncovered information that may be relevant to tax administrations of other jurisdictions.
 Thus, they have developed a plan for sharing the data, as well as their preliminary analysis, if requested by those other tax administrations.

 “This is part of a wider effort by the IRS and other tax administrations to pursue international tax evasion,” said IRS Acting Commissioner Steven T. Miller.
-“Our cooperative work with the United Kingdom and Australia reflects a bigger goal of leaving no safe haven for people trying to illegally evade taxes.”
+“Our cooperative work with Australia and the United Kingdom reflects a bigger goal of leaving no safe haven for people trying to illegally evade taxes.”

 It is expected that this multilateral cooperation and coordinated effort will allow many countries to efficiently process this information and effectively enforce any laws that may have been broken.
 Increasingly, tax administrations are working together in this way to assist one another in identifying non-compliance with the tax laws.